mixu/minitask/readme.md

 minitask is not a makefile replacement, it is a convention for writing things that apply a bunch of pipes to a list of files.

+It doesn't even define any significant new APIs - everything is just based on using Node core streams in a specific way and structuring your code into separate tasks.

 ## The first step: creating and annotating the list of files

 Each minitask starts with a list of files, which simply an object that looks like this: